 In the case of Massachusetts, full coverage was nearly triple the costs of basic coverage.
 Is it really worth it to pay so much more for coverage, that, by law, you are not required to have?

-In the event of an accident, opting for only liability insurance, and forgoing the "first-party" benefits of full coverage, means a long, uncertain claims process where you have to deal with another insurer rather than your own.
+In the event of an accident, opting for only liability insurance and forgoing the "first-party" benefits of full coverage, means a long, uncertain claims process where you have to deal with another insurer rather than your own.
 Filing through another person's insurer means there is a higher chance the claim may not be approved, or you may have to settle for an amount less than what you wanted.
-Filing through another insurer also means needing to prove who the "at-fault" driver, which in many cases can be difficult to determine, and sometimes depends which state you are in.
+Filing through another insurer also means needing to prove who the "at-fault" driver, which in many cases, can be difficult to determine, and sometimes depends on the state you are in.
 Still, if it is expensive to get full coverage, is it even worth paying all of that money for something that is unlikely to happen?
 The short answer is yes.

-We found that from 2004 to 2013, the average collision claim was $3,144 while the average comprehensive claim was $1,621.
+From 2004 to 2013, the average collision claim was $3,144 while the average comprehensive claim was $1,621.
 What that means, is that if you were to get into an average accident, the damage could be about $3,100 worth.
 If you were the at-fault driver as well, you are going to need to pay for those damages yourself.
 If your car is your main means of travel as well, then it may affect how you get to work, which can cost you even more in lost wages.
 The average car accident also cost over $60,000 in medical bills in 2014.

 There is an inherent risk in hoping that someone else's insurance will be able to cover that full amount.
 Not to mention it can take weeks or months before you actually see a pay out for your medical bills if you go through another driver's insurer.
 At least with PIP, you know for certain you are covered up to a certain amount and can see payment as soon as you file the claim.